EliWoodard/Web-Dev.atom/Journal.md

 ### Entries num: 1
 - Started GitHub repo for web-dev and need to add html files.
 - Added html/image files and formatted folders for repo.
+- Started Section 3 and began coding in interactable objects.